olgabor/closer/README.md

 ## Planned Features

-1. Utilize Google calendar API to add events to user calendar
+1. Utilize Google Calendar API to add events to user calendar
 2. Add flash messages when new user, project, ticket were created
-3. Fix current date not saving as default
+3. Fix current date not saving as default value